The1TrueJoe/The1TrueJoe/README.md

 ### Mini Side Projects

+- [CAN Monitor](https://github.com/The1TrueJoe/CAN-Monitor) Monitors and Injects Frames into a CAN Bus
 - [RS485 Monitor](https://github.com/The1TrueJoe/RS485-Monitor) Monitors an RS485 bus
 - [Flourescent Strober](https://github.com/The1TrueJoe/RelayFlasher) Light flasher using a strobe
 - [Subliminal Message](https://github.com/The1TrueJoe/SubliminalMessager) Hidden speaker that can play Text-To-Speech messages over Telnet